 Wall Street as Landlord

-Wall Street’s $60 billion [? net worth of Bill Gates, 2011] real estate purchases have altered housing markets all over the United States.
+Wall Street’s $60 billion [? net worth of Bill Gates, 2011] real estate purchases have altered housing markets throughout the United States.
 (NYT Story) The total funding for the Housing Choice Voucher program (Section 8) was a third of that at $20.292 billion [? cost of 2005 Hurricane Wilma] in FY 2017.
-As in the 2008 recession, the malfunction is not paying attention to the possibility that former housing policies put equity in ordinary families’ lives through homeownership have disappeared just as the public might have been ready to recognize the inequity built into the system since 1950 could be corrected for the damage to families of color.
+As in the 2008 recession, the malfunction is not paying attention to the possibility that former housing policies that put equity in ordinary families’ lives through homeownership have disappeared just as the public might have been ready to recognize the inequity built into the system since 1950 could be corrected for the damage to families of color.

 New York City’s real estate market includes some of the most high-profile properties in the world.
-It is also one of the most expensive in which to invest.
-This wrinkle in a hot market is smooth with the invention of publicly traded real estate investment trusts (REITs).
+Unfortunately, it is also one of the most expensive investments.
+This wrinkle is the invention of publicly traded real estate investment trusts (REITs).

 These outfits are companies that invest directly in real estate through properties or mortgages.
 The Internal Revenue Service requires REITs to pay taxable profits in dividends to shareholders.
 Companies with REIT status do not pay corporate income tax.
-It has developed adjudicative services with support systems that recognize the rights of residents as renters.
+It has developed adjudicative services with support systems recognizing residents’ rights as renters.
 Investopedia’s description of Investing In New York City REITs is recommended reading.

-The affordability of housing is built entirely on Wall Street’s finance and banking industries’ desire to sustain both low (for them) and high-interest rates (for everyone else).
+Housing affordability is built entirely on Wall Street’s finance and banking industries’ desire to sustain low (for them) and higher interest rates (for everyone else).
 Since 1967, or just over fifty years, the rate is based on the CPI alone, the trend toward high and almost 675%.

-The lack of affordable rents and housing (a human right) sits squarely on government steps in how it has handled the cost of money for the safety and health.
+The lack of affordable rents and housing (a human right) sits squarely on government steps in handling the cost of money for the American people’s safety and health.
 A researcher on this question will find reasonably up-to-date data in another post (here).

-In taking on a major malfunction, breaking it into smaller pieces is helpful, but whether in big parts or the little ones, it is hopeless when it comes to constitutional jargon.
-Observers of the jurist legislators tie knots in their tongues.
+In taking on a major malfunction, breaking it into smaller pieces is helpful, but it is hopeless when it comes to constitutional jargon, whether in big parts or the little ones.
+Observers of the jurist legislators watch tie knots in their tongues.
 The conclusion of these observers believes they need to be replaced with scientists.
 There are reasons to do homework on how this may be possible.
 Step one is to find the source of idiocy.

 The pathway to social innovations among conservative and progressive views has a constitutional basis.
 The only common ground here is that both claim the right to system change.
 It is the pathway upon which they walk that requires clearing.
 I offer the following example.